-The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Management Unit (MMU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES.
+- The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Management Unit (MMU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES. - Overriding the MMU and LPU set of access rights, depending on the TOE configuration, the TOE enforces additional protections on specific parts of the memories.

-6.17 Authentication Proof of Identity (FIA API.1)
+6.17 Authentication Proof of Identity (FIA\API.1)

-In Admin configuration or Genuine check configuration, the System Firmware provides commands based on a cryptographic mechanism which allows another IT product to check that the TOE is a genuine TOE.
+In Admin configuration, the System Firmware provides commands based on a cryptographic mechanism which allows another IT product to check that the TOE is a genuine TOE.